sp90/prototype-builder/README.md

 * Add uncss #Not done due to issue in uncss with {{ hbs }}
 * Add a clean operation
+* Add ngdocs or similar to build docs
 * Add sourcemaps for both sass and javascript
 * Add minification for js(uglify) & css(gulp-cssnano)
 * Add default seo support